ni/niveristand-python/README.rst

 Recommended
 -----------
-It is recommended that you use an editor with code completion, such as `Visual Studio Code <https://code.visualstudio.com/docs/languages/python/>`_, to make it easier to browse and use this code.
+NI recommends you use an editor with code completion, such as `Visual Studio Code <https://code.visualstudio.com/docs/languages/python/>`_, to make it easier to browse and use this code.

 Installation
 ============